discord-tickets/docs/docs/installation/standard.md

 11. Complete [this survey](https://forms.office.com/r/LE1UbheBTm) *(please :slight_smile:)*

 Note that you may need to use `systemd`, `screen`, or `pm2` to keep the bot running in the background.
+The . at the end of 1. can be used to clone into the current directory...